| | |

 cable knitting

-For anyone who is new to cables, there is a cable stitch pattern guide that will help you to learn the most basic of cables.
+For anyone new to cables, there is a cable stitch pattern guide that will help you to learn the most basic of cables.

 This will help you to learn the basics and make swatches/samples of each cable design.